-XHTML is an abbreviation for eXtensible Markup Language, which was formed from the traditional HTML and XML programming languages that can be used for developing web based applications.
-HTML5 is the latest version of HTML, which allows any format of data and contents to be incorporated in the programs, including Video and/ or Audio contents.
-XHTML allows only two types of attributes, such as Core attributes and language attributes.
-Whereas HTML5 allows five types of attributes, such as Align, Hidden, Itemprop, Tabindex and Data-XXXX.
+XHTML is an abbreviation for eXtensible Markup Language, which was formed from the traditional HTML and XML programming languages that can be used for developing web-based applications.
+HTML5 incorporates any format of data and contents, including video and audio, into programs, making it the latest version of HTML.
+XHTML allows only two types of attributes: Core attributes and language attributes.
+At the same time, HTML5 allows five attributes: Align, Hidden, Itemprop, Tabindex, and Data-XXXX.
 In this article, we will see the difference between XHTML vs HTML5.

 Below is the Top 5 Comparison between XHTML vs HTML5

 Key Differences Between XHTML vs HTML5

 Below are the points lists; describe the Key Difference between XHTML and HTML5.

 - XHTML is a combination of HTML and XML, whereas HTML5 is a version of HTML.